hytrac/garfield/docs/README.md

 # Notebooks

-garfield_basic.ipynb: generate a GRF and save as a numpy file.
+`garfield_basic.ipynb`: generate a GRF and save as a numpy file.

-garfield_decrease_resolution.ipynb: First generate/read a GRF and then decrease the resolution.
+`garfield_decrease_resolution.ipynb`: First generate/read a main GRF, then decrease the resolution, and save the lower-resolution array as a numpy file.

-garfield_increase_resolution.ipynb: First generate/read a GRF and then increase the resolution.
+`garfield_increase_resolution.ipynb`: First generate/read a main GRF, then increase the resolution, and save the higher-resolution array as a numpy file.